Practice Development Lead (x3 Posts) (East, West & Central Dorset)

 What you’re great at:

-You’ll be a qualified Solicitor, Barrister or Legal Executive (with a current clean practicing certificate) with substantial up to date knowledge and experience of regulatory work including at least one of the following areas: planning, environmental health or licensing.
+You’ll be a qualified Solicitor, Barrister or Legal Executive (with a current clean practicing certificate) with up to date knowledge and experience of regulatory work including at least one of the following areas: planning, environmental health or licensing.
 With experience of drafting a range of legal documentation for either civil and/or criminal courts and/or of a statutory regulatory nature, you will also have excellent communication skills both written and verbal and the ability to understand and explain complex regulatory law related matters to Officers and Members.
 As a person committed to providing a solution focused customer service, you will also be flexible in your approach, have a great team work ethic and a positive attitude.

 What you will own and how you will grow:

 You will initially be working in a small, friendly and dedicated Legal Team that is currently based in Dorchester, a lovely part of Dorset, which is committed to providing an excellent client experience as part of a shared service arrangement to three district Councils.
 You will deal with a range of regulatory law related matters and have the opportunity to become involved in supporting the delivery of a wide range of projects and activities.
-We have just received a decision confirming that, along with other Councils in Dorset, we will be transforming into a Unitary Council in the next thirteen months.
+We have just received a decision confirming that, along with other Councils in Dorset, we will be transforming into a Unitary Council in the next eleven months.
 This is therefore a great opportunity for a person who would welcome being involved from the beginning in the creation of a new local government experience for the constituents of the area.

 What we are about: